YSBoomOfficial/Quiq-Dict/README.md

 # Quiq-Dict
 A Simple Dictionary App build with UIKit

-## Features
+## How it's built
+- UIKit programatic UI with AutoLayout
 - MVC Architecture
-- Programatic UI with AutoLayout
 - URLSession and Swift Result Type for Networking

 ## Dictionary API